MauroDataMapper/mauro-micronaut/mauro-api/docker/noDB/README.md

 # Docker

-## Building the container
+## Building the image
-With your Docker Engine running, create a container via:
+With your Docker Engine running, create an image via:

+    # ./gradlew dockerBuildNoDatabase

+for a local architecture image, or

-    # ./gradlew dockerBuild
+    # ./gradlew dockerBuildMultiArchNoDatabase

+for a dual amd64/arm64 image

 ## Running the container with configuration
 The container is configured to have these mount points:

     /opt/init
-    /var/lib/postgresql/data
     /var/logs
-    /var/logs/postgres
-    /database

 */opt/init* is where the container start-up can be controlled from.
-There are two sub-directories under */opt/init*:
+There is one sub-directory under */opt/init*:

-    postgres/
     micronaut/

-which will be used for the start-up of those services.
+which will be used for the start-up of that service.

-From *postgres/* any *.sh* scripts will be run, and any *.sql* will be run in postgres.

 From *micronaut/* any *.sh* scripts will be run, *.jar* files will be added to the classpath, and any other files will be copied to Micronaut's *resources/* directory.
 Use this mechanism to